oasislabs/oasis-ethwasi-runtime/README.md

 $ ekiden-node-dummy-controller set-epoch --epoch 1
 ```

-The contract's compute node will listen on `127.0.0.1` (loopback), TCP port `9001` by default.
+The compute node will listen on `127.0.0.1` (loopback), TCP port `9001` by default.

 Development notes:

-* If you are developing a contract and changing things, be sure to either use the `--no-persist-identity` flag or remove the referenced enclave identity file (e.g., `/tmp/runtime-ethereum.identity.pb`).
+* If you are changing things, be sure to either use the `--no-persist-identity` flag or remove the referenced enclave identity file (e.g., `/tmp/runtime-ethereum.identity.pb`).
 Otherwise the compute node will fail to start as it will be impossible to unseal the old identity.

 ## Building the web3 gateway